 If I let fear hold me back, I certainly wouldn’t be here (in Colorado) living my dream life right now.
 I’ll admit, the adventure I had to endure was terrifying (life and death style) at times.
 But I was willing to risk it because I felt a need to get out of the city and into nature.
 Or at least in the country.

 All I’m saying is, if your soul is telling you to do something, you better listen.
 It probably knows what it’s talking about, but do your research and plan it out first.

 Also, realize that your journey will change over time.
 Allow it to transform for your benefit like I did.
-Otherwise, I’d be living in the mountains with bears and cougars outside.
+Otherwise, I’d be living in a cabin in the mountains with bears on the porch.